 - E911 Compliance: For Home Phone, this is a must, for businesses depending on the expected utilization it may as well be.

 - Customer Reviews: There are hundreds of providers and seems a new one pop-up every week.
-By going over and considering others views/opinions, GoneVoIP has thousands thanks to Canadians that share, you have an appreciation of how it is to deal with a provider.
-Maybe your mileage varies, but if a provider has consistently negative reviews that is a clear warning sign.
+By going over and considering others’ views/opinions, GoneVoIP has thousands of reviews thanks to Canadians that share their experience.
+This is a valuable insight.
+You have an appreciation of how it is to deal with a provider.
+Maybe your mileage varies, but if a provider has consistently negative reviews, that is the clearest warning sign.

-Now the question is, are you ready to switch your phone provider and go VoIP today?
+Now the question is, are you ready to switch your phone provider and use a VoIP Phone today?